Sorry, you need to enable JavaScript to visit this website.

 NMI Cultural Institute Non-profit Public Utility Ltd.

 The most important public institution regarding community culture is the legal successor of the National Institute for Culture, the NMI Cultural Institute Non-profit Public Utility Ltd. (NMI Művelődési Intézet NKKft.)
-In 2017 the former budgetary body's tasks moved to a private foundation owned by Lakitelek Folk High School Foundation (Lakitelek Népfőiskola) which is chaired by Sándor Lezsák (Lezsák Sándor), MP of Fidesz.
+In 2017, the former budgetary body's tasks moved to a private foundation owned by Lakitelek Folk High School Foundation (Lakitelek Népfőiskola) which is chaired by Sándor Lezsák (Lezsák Sándor), MP of Fidesz.

-The main aim of NMI is to display the whole of Hungarian community culture in the broad sense and to coordinate it via their 19 county offices.
+The main aim of NMI is to display the whole of Hungarian community culture in a broad sense and to coordinate it via their 19 county offices.
 Through model projects and methodological counselling, it helps and supports the life quality development of the members of community culture and addresses young people and involves them in these processes in various ways.

 Non-public actors